 Placement Agent: Park Hill Group LLC

-In April 2010, Centerbridge Partners closed another fund, Centerbridge Special Credit Partners LP with $2 billion, earmarked for distressed, non-control investments.
+Around this time last year, Centerbridge Partners closed another fund, Centerbridge Special Credit Partners LP with $2 billion, earmarked for distressed, non-control investments.